basmala-ayman/Image-Slider/README.md

 ### 4. Swipe Gesture (for touch devices)
 - On touchscreens, you can swipe left or right to move through the images.

+### 5. Pause on Hover
+- If you hover over an image, the automatic transition will pause, allowing you to stay on that image.
+The slider resumes when you move the mouse away.